endurantgames/cosmiclegends/src/powers/combo.md

-A Power Combo starts with a Power Stunt -- the player of the initiating hero chooses two Power Words and combines them, spending 1 point of Might and increasing the Effectiveness of the next roll by 1 Success.
+A Power Combo starts with a Power Stunt -- the player of the initiating hero chooses two Power Words and combines them, spending 1 point of Might and increasing the number of dice of their next roll by 1 Success.

-The other players each spend 1 Might and contribute another Power Word to the Power Combo, each of which increases the roll's Effectiveness by 1 Success.
+The other players each spend 1 Might and contribute another Power Word to the Power Combo, each of which adds a die to the dice pool.

 Only the initiating hero can spend additional Might to use one of their Core Power Words as a *third* (or fourth) Power Word in